knuthaug/blog.knuthaugen.no/web/_posts/2024-12-14-bringing-a-little-darkness-into-the-world.md

 `view-transition-old` is a screenshot of the old state, and `view-transition-new` is a live snapshot of the new state.
 The default animation is for the old snapshot to animate from opacity 1 to 0 and the new animates from opacity 0 to 1, creating a cross-fade.
 This works well in my case, so I kept it.

-The actual transition is triggered in javascript with a fallback if the `startViewTransition` function is unavailable in the browser. `startViewTransition` takes a callback to be called when the transition snapshot is made and which should change the DOM for the new state.
+The actual transition is triggered in JavaScript with a fallback if the `startViewTransition` function is unavailable in the browser. `startViewTransition` takes a callback to be called when the transition snapshot is made and which should change the DOM for the new state.

 ```javascript
 if(something) {